Home » Blog » Microsoft 365 Provisioning

 • Migration: Assisting with content migration and site restructuring within SharePoint and Microsoft 365.

 In summary, Graph API and PnP both fulfill different requirements.
 For broader access and management of Microsoft 365 services, Graph API is more suitable.
 For SharePoint-focused tasks and simplifying complex operations, PnP is the better choice.
-Both tools are valuable for developers working in the M365 ecosystem and can also be used in conjunction.

-Requirements of Graph API and PnP
+What are the Requirements of Graph API and PnP?

 To get started with either Microsoft Graph API or PnP with provisioning and managing resources in M365, you’ll need to fulfill certain prerequisites.
 These requirements vary, depending on which tool you’re planning to use.